KSanthanesh/designer-silks/README.md

 - A profile page to adjust the user's details.
 - An order sytem, to order the products
 - Secure Stripe Payment
-- Review the about the products.
+- Reviews about the products.
 - Shipping estimation days and Return policy
 - privacy policy

 ### <span style="color:green;">Future Features</span>
+- Other Variety of Products can be added in the website
+- Childrens Indian Tradional costumes can be added.
+- Designer clothings can be added
+- Discount options can be used to widen our market Portfolio.

 ## <span style="color:green;">Structure</span>
 The site will be structured as clear as possible, with a logic workflow and it should be easy to navigate the site on all screen sizes.
+This project is divided into four main pages.
+The website was better organised after my mentoring session with my mentor.
+The website was structured such a way that the users can navigate to find relevant information according to their need.
 ### <span style="color:green;">Wireframes</span>
 Balsamiq Wireframes used for this website.
 <details>